Gear⏱️ 9 min read📅 Apr 29, 2026

 Comprehensive gear guide for HYROX athletes—from shoes and clothing to training equipment.
-Learn what's essential, what's optional, and what's a waste of money.
+Our recommendations for the best gear in each category.

 🔬